kevinphan2000/KanBoardBykevin/README.md

 # KanBoardBykevin
 Create a Kanban Board with Drage and Drop functionality using React.
-The board can be display cards representing tasks The data can be statistic or hard coded.
+The data can be statistic or hard coded.